 In making this determination, the Company considered the similar economic characteristics of its operations that comprise its marine segment.
 For the marine segment, the methods used, and the internal processes employed, to deliver marine construction services are similar throughout the segment, including standardized estimating, project controls and project management.
-This segment has the same customers with similar funding drivers and are subject to similar regulatory regimes driven through Federal agencies such as the U.S. Army Corps of Engineers, U.S. Fish and Wildlife Service, U.S. Environmental Protection Agency and U.S. Occupational Safety and Health Administration ("OSHA"), among others.
+This segment has the same customers with similar funding drivers, and it complies with regulatory environments driven through Federal agencies such as the U.S. Army Corps of Engineers, U.S. Fish and Wildlife Service, U.S. Environmental Protection Agency and U.S. Occupational Safety and Health Administration ("OSHA"), among others.
 Additionally, the segment is driven by macro-economic considerations including the level of import/export seaborne transportation, development of energy-related infrastructure, cruise line expansion and operations, marine bridge infrastructure development, waterway pipeline crossings and the maintenance of waterways.
 These considerations, and others, are key catalysts for future prospects and are similar across the segment.

 For the concrete segment, the Company also considered the similar economic characteristics of these operations.
 The methods used, and the internal processes employed, to deliver concrete construction services are similar throughout the segment, including standardized estimating, project controls and project management.
-The projects of this segment are subject to similar regulatory regimes such as OSHA.
+This segment complies with regulatory environments such as OSHA.
 Additionally, this segment is driven by macro-economic considerations, including movements in population, commercial real estate development, institutional funding and expansion, and recreational development, specifically in metropolitan areas of Texas.
-These considerations, and others, are key catalysts for current operations and future prospects and are similar across the segment.
+These considerations, and others, are key catalysts for future prospects and are similar across the segment.